How to encourage good behaviour in your child

-When your child is behaving in a way you like, give some positive feedback.
+When your child is behaving in a way you like, give your child some positive feedback.
 For example, ‘Wow, you’re playing so nicely.
 I really like the way you’re keeping all the blocks on the table’.
 This works better than waiting for the blocks to come crashing to the floor before you take notice and say, ‘Hey, stop that’.

 4. Get down to your child’s level

 When you get close to your child, you can tune in to what they might be feeling or thinking.
 Being close also helps your child focus on what you’re saying about their behaviour.
-If you’re close to your child and have their attention, you don’t need to make them look at you.
+If you’re close to your child and have your child’s attention, you don’t need to make them look at you.

 5. Listen actively